 You can also use the debit card to clear the credit card dues.
 However, only a few credit card issuers offer this facility.
 You must check with your bank ikn advance if you are planning to make credit card bill payment through your debit card.

 - Phone Banking

 Banks have also tied up with online payment companies in order to provide convenient ways to pay the credit card bill.
 BillDesk is one such popular portal used by many established banks.
 It offers a secure and convenient way to make payment from any bank account to the credit card account.
-Once the cardholder selects his/her bank and enters the card details and the amount to be paid, one is automatically redirected to the bank’s payment interface.
+Once you select your bank and enter the card details and the amount to be paid, you are automatically redirected to the bank’s payment interface.
 Here, the transaction is authenticated before final payment with an OTP sent to your registered mobile number or email ID.

 There are still several ways to make offline payments.
 These modes are generally slower, and often take 2 or more days to show up on your account.
 The most common methods are described here.

 - Cheque Payment and Demand Draft

 The traditional way to pay your bills is still a viable option to pay your credit card bills.
 The credit card number is listed as the payee name on both cheques and demand drafts.
 They can be dropped off at the bank, at special check drop-boxes, and in some cases, even in the ATMs of the issuing bank.
 This method does have the drawback of having the slowest turnaround time.
 Payments may take over a week to reflect in your account.

 - Cash Payment